prbug/personal-website/README.md

 1. **Port conflicts**

-   - Frontend: Change port in `package.json` scripts
+   - Change port in `package.json` scripts if needed
-   - Backend: Change port in `src/api/main.go`

-2. **CORS errors**
+2. **Build errors**

-   - Backend includes CORS headers
-   - Check browser console for errors
+   - Check TypeScript errors with `pnpm type-check`

-3. **Build errors**
-   - Run `pnpm install` to ensure dependencies
+   - Ensure all dependencies are installed with `pnpm install`
-   - Run `go mod tidy` for Go dependencies

 ## 📄 License

-MIT License - feel free to use this template for your projects!

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Test thoroughly
-5. Submit a pull request

----

-Built with ❤️ using Next.js, Go, and Vercel
+This project is open source and available under the [MIT License](LICENSE).